bgu-frontend/hw4-security/README.md

 ### Tips - debugging:
 Try the [vscode debugger for nextjs.](https://nextjs.org/docs/pages/building-your-application/configuring/debugging), it's easy to install and use most of the time, but sometimes the breakpoints don't work.

-### Tips - Test Driven Development ("Clean Code"/ Robert C. Martin, Chapter 9, unit tests)
+### Tips - Test Driven Development
-1. You're invited to take this exercise as an opportunity to practice TDD, which will make you a better programmer.
+1. This exercise is an opportunity to practice TDD, which will make you a better programmer.
-    1. But you *have* to submit a set of tests, even if not using TDD.
+    1. NB: You *have* to submit a set of tests, even if not using TDD.
-2. The three laws of TDD:
+2. The three laws of TDD: (Taken from "Clean Code"/ Robert C. Martin, Chapter 9, unit tests, production here means code related to the task itself)
     1. You may not write production code until you have written a failing unit test.
     2. You may not write more of a unit test than is sufﬁcient to fail, and not compiling is failing.
     3. You may not write more production code than is sufﬁcient to pass the currently failing test.